Rammina/rammina-interview-prep-tips/README.md

 * Rehearse answering:

-  * “What are you working on right now?”
+  * "What are you working on right now?"
-  * “What have you done recently?”
+  * "What have you done recently?"
 * Always have **at least one current project or task ready**

 * Avoid saying "I'm not doing anything at the moment.
 That is a red flag.
 Always present yourself as someone who is busy doing something."